simon387/notes/javascript/readme.md

 ## Intercepting windows resize by device switch

-Note: does not work on window reside by mouse.
+Note: does not work on window resize by mouse.

 ```javascript
 $(window).on('orientationchange', function(event) {